nightsea-eu/atheneia/README.md

 ---

 **Night Sea**
-Building build modular, intelligent systems at the frontier of AI, quantum computing, and cognitive insight — helping researchers and decision-makers tackle real-world complexity.
+Building modular, intelligent systems at the frontier of AI, quantum computing, and cognitive insight — helping researchers and decision-makers tackle real-world complexity.